 In 1991, Jacquet was appointed as the director for the National Technical Training Centre, or Clairefontaine, as it’s more commonly known and that is where his relationship with the national side started.
 Just a year later he became assistant to Gérard Houllier with the national team and after their failure to qualify for the World Cup of 1994 in the United States, Houllier departed and Jacquet was promoted, initially on a temporary basis and after encouraging initial results, on a permanent basis.

 Jacquet’s first few decisions in charge of the national team proved to be stern ones.
 He initially wanted the team to be based around the flamboyant Eric Cantona, who was in the form of his life with Manchester United in the Premier League and wanted to shape this new generation around him.
 Jacquet gave him the captaincy and made him the team’s premier outlet in attack.
-But the incident at Selhurst Park in 1995, where he kicked a fan an earned himself a ban from his club and the English FA for eight months, saw him stripped off the captaincy and out of contention in Jacquet’s long-term plans for his side.
+But the incident at Selhurst Park in 1995, where he kicked a fan and earned himself a ban from his club and the English FA for eight months, saw him stripped off the captaincy and out of contention in Jacquet’s long-term plans for his side.

 Another key decision happened to involve more troublemaking, older players.
 Ahead of the European Championships of 1996 in England, Jacquet revamped the squad with his selections of a younger, newer breed for France.
 In place of Eric Cantona came Zinedine Zidane, who took over the playmaking duties and other notable absentees were Jean-Pierre Papin, a hitman for club and country in the late ‘80s and early ‘90s, as well as David Ginola, the Newcastle United winger who was one of the Premier League’s finest footballers at the time.
-The moves were of a high risk, but for Jacquet, they brought high reward.
+The moves were of high risk, but for Jacquet, they brought high reward.

 Unsurprisingly, the lack of known talent carried a wave of pessimism from the local faithful and many believed Jacquet was incompetent of coaching the national side.
 His philosophy wasn’t too fanciable either, with his defensive approach involving big, muscular footballers at the back and in the middle of the park making the football lacklustre to the entertainment enthusiast.
-Largely reliant on the counter attack as well, his methods didn’t go down too well, but his fresh, new roster stood by him and he stood by them, and that proved to be the recipe for success in England that year.
+Largely reliant on the counterattack as well, his methods didn’t go down too well, but his fresh, new roster stood by him and he stood by them, and that proved to be the recipe for success in England that year.

 Going into the tournament with a squad that had an average age of 26.13 – the youngest being the team’s most skilful, Zinedine Zidane.
 The youthfulness of the side would serve the country well.
 Drawn in a group consisting of Spain, Bulgaria and Romania, they made it through as group winners, winning two and drawing the match against the Furja Roja.
 Later in the quarter-finals, they would overcome the Netherlands on penalties, showing perfection in their spot-kicks by scoring all of them in a rather dire affair.

-Against all odds, they were through to the semi-finals, where Czech Republic, in one of their best eras as an independent nation had their number this time in the penalty shootouts.
+Against all odds, they were through to the semi-finals, where the Czech Republic, in one of their best eras as an independent nation had their number this time in the penalty shootouts.
 Once again perfect in their strikes, it took a Reynald Pedros miss to allow the Czechs to go through after another goalless affair.
 The results temporarily turned some doubts into belief as France’s encouraging outcome, despite the lack of goals, gave Jacquet some leverage in his job and gave him a go at least until the World Cup.
 His risk-taking was appreciated and his fearlessness in approaching difficult decisions paid off.
 He was the man to lead his nation at their home World Cup.

 However, the belief was only brief as the following months and those in the build-up to the big kick-off were marred with confusion and the local fans and media continued their agendas, believing that the manager was incompetent.
 The disaster at Le Tournoi the following year did not help his case and just before the tournament, his error of naming 28 players in the roster instead of the allotted 23 led to further ridicule, with L’Equipe, France’s premier sporting daily enhancing their belief that the wrong man was at the helm.